mvrckwong/Collaboration-and-Competition/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-## 2. Getting Started:

-### Prerequisite:

-Install the following guidelines in order to do the following repository:

-### Installation:

-## 3. Instructions:
+## 2. Instructions:

-Follow the instructions in `Collaboration_Competition.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

-## 4. Running the Tests:
+## 3. Running the Tests:

-## 5. Further Testing:
+## 4. Further Testing: